yamimajoseph/Music_Store_Analysis_SQL/README.md

 ## Summary of Findings

-• Our analysis revealed that Rock music enjoys widespread popularity across a significant number of countries.
+• The analysis revealed that Rock music enjoys widespread popularity across a significant number of countries.
 This suggests that catering to rock fans through targeted promotions or events could be a strategic move.

 • The United States emerged as the top contributor in terms of invoice generation.
 This highlights the importance of this market and potentially warrants focusing marketing efforts or allocating additional resources there.